 A Neutrik Speakon connection is another popular high-level type of connection.
 This is how it looks:

-A high-level subwoofer input connector has the advantage that both the speakers and the subwoofer receive the exact same audio signal.
+With a high-level subwoofer input connector, both the speakers and the subwoofer hear the same sound output.

 There are no phase issues between the low and mid frequencies.
 The sound signature of an amplifier will still be heard in both signals.

 You would typically use the high-level connection for connecting a subwoofer or amplifier without a dedicated subwoofer output.

 This would normally be a stereo amplifier, although older home theater receivers may not have subwoofer outputs.